 Flexible Benefit Administrators (FBA) will be the plan administrator for the Flexible Spending Program Accounts (debit card) beginning July 1, 2011.
 You may contact FBA at 800-437-3539 or visit their website.

-Rowan County’s Pay for Performance Plan rewards employees for performing their job at an outstanding level.
+Rowan County’s Pay for Performance Plan rewards employees for length of service with the County.
 Merit pay is issued annually to employees in the payroll period that includes August 1st.
 Employees who have been employed for a year as of June 30th are eligible for an increase in their base salary.

 To reward employees for their years of service, cash gift cards are given to eligible employees on an annual basis.
 The awards are given for five years of service and in increments of five years thereafter.
 Years of service are based upon service as of June 30th of the current year.